liyanonline/courses/README.md

     * Management: nf25v3
 * (Optional) To see if your teacher included a class overview, on the right, click About.

-# Cases, insights, suggestionsand comments:
+# for cases, insights, suggestions, comments, and anything else please refer to:
 * [wordpress](https://liyanedu.wordpress.com/)

 # Contact info